 KC is a great place to make art, but not a great place to be an artist.
 Differentiated galleries, granting, opportunity, differentiated capital.
 There’s never been a mechanism for the maturing or the mid-career, but I’m sitting having a whiskey with Jim Leedy, watching a 2200 degree kiln.
 I’m a reticent capitalist in a field of opportune egoists.

-When I opened – I started curating in 1984, The Hyde Park Festival, the Missouri Bank festival – some of those artists are still practicing, yet still in a compromised spot.
+When I opened – I started curating in 1984, The Hyde Park Festival, United Missouri Bank, some of those artists are still practicing, yet still in a compromised spot.

 Why do you say compromised?

-One of the shows I did was at the old Missouri Bank at 43rd and Main, I made a piece of a gun and a martini glass and it was taken down.
-At that point I was working with Anne Winter and the (Artist Coalition) Coalition for Censorship.
+One of the shows I did was at the old United Missouri Bank at 43rd and Main, Stephen Collins made a piece of a gun and a martini glass and it was taken down.
+At that point I was working with Anne Winter and the Coalition Against Censorship (CAC).

 Who is Anne Winter?